 Abstract

 In this contribution, the coding performance impact of chroma sample position in SHVC resampling process are investigated.
 The test results shows that consideration of the actual chroma sample position in resampling process provides –0.1% to –0.4% Luma BD rate saving, compared to the current SHVC, which assumes position “b” of chroma sample in resampling process.

+Additional test results are provided that show –0.1% to –1.0% Luma BD rate saving, compared to when using position “a” for chroma sample in resampling process

 Introduction